 In total, we spent three nights in Lake George – two at the Holiday Inn Lake George, and one at the Fort William Henry Hotel and Conference Center.
 On our second visit, we spent several nights at the Great Escape Lodge.

 The Holiday Inn Lake George offers suites and rooms – we were given a wonderful two-room family suite, complete with mini-fridge and microwave.
 The Holiday Inn has complimentary high-speed internet access as well as indoor and outdoor pools.

 For our third night, we stayed at the Fort William Henry Suite and Conference Center, right near Lake George Village.
 This hotel is so convenient for those traveling in the summer, because you can walk right down to the beach.
 The view is absolutely beautiful from the hotel.
-For those looking for different accommodations, there is also more motel-type rooms in the premium and standard sections.
+For those looking for different accommodations, there are also more motel-type rooms in the premium and standard sections.

 While we were there, we were definitely busy.
-The first day, we went to the indoor water park at the Great Escape Lodge, and my daughter especially loved it.
+The first day, we went to the indoor water park at the Great Escape Lodge and Indoor Water Park, and my daughter especially loved it.
 She could have stayed all day and night, just sliding and playing, but we had more on our agenda.
 We had lunch at the on-site Johnny Rockets (which was delicious!), and then headed back to our hotel to rest.

 The next morning, we headed out to Gore Mountain for our ski lessons.
 The kids and I had never skied before, so we were each enrolled in ski school.
 The kids went to the Kids Kamp, which is a two-hour ski lesson with a short hot chocolate break, while I had a private lesson.
 I was actually able to watch my kids while I was in my lesson, and I couldn’t believe how much they progressed in just a few short hours.